Sahilx25/CRM/README.md

 Key Features:

 1.)
-User-Friendly Interface:

-    A user-friendly interface was designed and implemented to facilitate easy access and interaction with the CRM system for administrators, users, and employees.
+User-Friendly Interface:<br>   A user-friendly interface was designed and implemented to facilitate easy access and interaction with the CRM system for administrators, users, and employees.

 2.)
-Streamlined Sales Processes:

-    The system includes modules that streamline sales processes, enabling efficient tracking and management of accounts and customer interactions.
+Streamlined Sales Processes:<br>   The system includes modules that streamline sales processes, enabling efficient tracking and management of accounts and customer interactions.

 3.)
-Backend Development:

-    The backend functionality was developed using Java, Spring Boot, and Hibernate, ensuring robust and efficient data processing.
+Backend Development:<br>   The backend functionality was developed using Java, Spring Boot, and Hibernate, ensuring robust and efficient data processing.

 4.)
-Lombok Integration:

-    To streamline the development process and reduce boilerplate code, Lombok was utilized effectively.
+Lombok Integration:<br>   To streamline the development process and reduce boilerplate code, Lombok was utilized effectively.

 5.)
-Dynamic Web Pages:

-    Dynamic web pages were created using Thymeleaf, HTML, CSS, and JavaScript, ensuring a smooth and interactive user experience.
+Dynamic Web Pages:<br>   Dynamic web pages were created using Thymeleaf, HTML, CSS, and JavaScript, ensuring a smooth and interactive user experience.

 6.)
-Database Integration:

-    Integration with a MySQL database was established to store and retrieve customer information securely.
+Database Integration:<br>   Integration with a MySQL database was established to store and retrieve customer information securely.

 7.)
-MVC Design Pattern:

-    The application was developed following the Model-View-Controller (MVC) design pattern, promoting code separation and enhancing maintainability.
+MVC Design Pattern:<br>   The application was developed following the Model-View-Controller (MVC) design pattern, promoting code separation and enhancing maintainability.

-8:) Deployment:

-    The application was successfully deployed on the Apache Tomcat application server, ensuring accessibility and reliability.
+8:) Deployment:<br>   The application was successfully deployed on the Apache Tomcat application server, ensuring accessibility and reliability.

 9.)
 Dependency Management:<br>   Project dependencies and build processes were managed efficiently using Maven, streamlining the development workflow.